xoidlabs/xoid/readme.md

 ## Why **xoid**?

+- So easy and flux-like
 - Extensive Typescript support
 - Not limited to React
+- Small bundle size
 - Handles deeply nested states perfectly
-- Provides an easy way for (de)serialization
 - Redux Devtools supported

 To install, run the following command: